Skip to content

 A Wake-Up Call for Crisis Management Leaders

-Unfortunately, the response of most companies, based on my subsequent conversations with leaders across the region, was far from textbook.
-It was frequently characterized by reactions such confusion, paralysis, and delay, to the detriment of these organizations and their stakeholders.
+Unfortunately, the response of many companies, based on my conversations with leaders in affected sectors, was far from textbook.
+Too often it was marked by confusion, paralysis, and delay—to the detriment of both organizations and stakeholders.

 I encourage leaders everywhere to think about the state of crisis management preparation at their organization—as well as whether they follow the practices laid out below and how they might benefit from doing so.